kapvipoor/VFrame/README.md

 2. Forward Rendering
 	- Challanges Faced: -
 	- Algorithm Limitations: -
-	- Bugs: -
+	- Bugs:
+		1. Potentially not calculing correct light direction for specular computation

 3. Deferred Rendering
+	- Features:
+		1. Runtime toggle to switch between rendering techniques
-	- Challanges Faced: -
+	- Challanges Faced:
+		1. Had to manually implement depth test in compute shader during lighting resolve for correct skybox compositing
-	- Algorithm Limitations: -
+	- Algorithm Limitations:
+		1. Deferred Lighting Resolve compute shader has not been evalauted for performance
 	- Bugs:
-		1. Deferred does not present to swapchain
-		2. Must provide run time option to toggle between Forward and Defered
+		1. PCF is not correct in this pass
+		2. There also seems to be some problem with Specular computation as it is not identicial with forward pass (assuming Light Vector)

 4. Object Picker
 	- Challanges Faced:	-